It’s about to get real in 3-2-1-GO!

 We advise all our Hosts to make SURE their judging is impartial (no box favoritism) and that they educate their judges about how to score, proper form and when to call NO REP. Even so?
-It’s impossible, with 133 Hosts and nearly 11,000 Athletes for mistakes not to occur.
+It’s impossible, with 140ish Hosts and 9,000+ Athletes for mistakes not to occur.
 Heck, mistakes occur at the big-league Games with professional judges.
 Unless something is incredibly heinous or infuriatingly absurd please see the four guidelines above.

 DOWNLOAD, PRINT AND SIGN THE WAIVER

 Your Host will have copies available at check-in but it’ll speed things along if you already have the waiver, signed, in hand.

 WORKING AROUND AN ACHE OR PAIN?
 TELL A STAFF MEMBER/JUDGE

 We never recommend that an injured Athlete compete.
 No competition, especially an amateur comp, is worth making an injury worse.
 “No pain no gain” does not apply to connective tissue and injuries.